With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

 To check if the potatoes and carrots are ready, you should be able to easily pierce them with a fork.
 This means they are tender all the way through.

-If you have a meat thermometer, I highly recommend using one on the chicken thighs.
+f you have a meat thermometer, we highly recommend using one on the baked chicken thighs.
 Insert the thermometer in the meat right next to the bone.
 If thoroughly cooked, the proper temperature should reach 165F.

 If you don’t have a thermometer on hand, poke the meat near the bone with a fork.
 It’s cooked through if the juices that run out are clear.